What is Fentanyl?

 Start being a Leader, rather than a Follower.

 You will be okay and you too can over come this debilitating disease.
-You are already on your way.

 you must give it some time to allow it to heal.

 Bring with you to your initial office visit, a hand written statement/letter

 explaining the course of your life and how you got addicted.

 Please include what you are addicted to, how much,

 how you are using, ie...IV, snort, smoke.

 Include any drug rehabilitation centers,